 Grouping Type IA/IAIN with other types of variations

-Type IA/IAIN can also be grouped with other variations like Type IB and Type II.
+Type IA/IAIN can also be grouped with Type IB and Type II variations.
 Such grouped submissions will follow the review timeline of the highest variation in the group.

 Type IB

-Under this type of variation falls the changes that are neither Type IA nor Type II.
-This means that the change can be considered Type IB when Type IA conditions are not met and the change is not listed as one of the Typed II major changes.
+Under this type of variation fall the changes that are neither Type IA nor Type II.
+This means that the change can be considered Type IB when Type IA conditions are not met, and the change is not listed as one of Type II major changes.

-Type IB variations must be submitted to the authority by MAH before implementation, but it does not require formal approval.
-However, the MAH must wait 60 working days to ensure that the application is deemed acceptable before implementing the change (“Tell, Wait and Do” procedure).
+Type IB variations must be submitted to the authority by MAH before implementation, but they do not require formal approval.
+However, the MAH must wait 60 working days to ensure the application is deemed acceptable before implementing the change (“Tell, Wait, and Do” procedure).

 Grouping Minor (IB) Variations